Ticker (play)

 Ticker is a one person play written and performed by Tom Machell.
 In May 2019, it previewed at various London Theatre venues including Theatre 503 and The Bunker Theatre before heading to the Edinburgh Fringe Festival.
 The play premiered in August at Underbelly, Cowgate.
 In November 2019, the production transferred to Alphabetti Theatre in Newcastle upon Tyne and in 2021 to The Turbine Theatre at Battersea Power Station.
 The play was printed by PlayDead Press and Produced By Fight In The Dog in association with United Agents.

 The play was directed and developed by Derek Anderson with original compositions and sound design by Holly Khan.

 Plot

-Ticker follows twenty-something Spencer, a Geordie millennial who is deeply in love with the inestimable Gabi.
-But Spencers life is torn apart by Gabi's untimely—and unexplained—death.
+Ticker follows twenty-something Spencer, a Geordie millennial who is deeply in love with Gabi.
+But Spencer's life is torn apart by Gabi's untimely—and unexplained—death.
 How can he even begin to cope with finding himself suddenly a prime suspect and a chief mourner?
 Themes of outsider grief and loneliness meet black-humour and frank dialogue, exploring male identity, toxic aggression, and how not talking about things can eventually lead to self-destruction.